Homotopy Theoretic and Categorical Models of Neural Information Networks: Introduction and motivation

 Physics describes light on the macroscopic level as a superposition of electromagnetic waves of various lengths, with varying intensity.
 Light perception establishes bounds for these wavelengths, outside of which they stop to be perceived as light.
-Inside these bounds, certain bands may be perceived as light of various ``pure'' colours: long wavelengths ({\it red}), medium wavelengths ({\it green}), and short wavelengths ({\it blue}).
+Inside these bounds, certain bands may be perceived as light of various ``pure'' colors: long wavelengths ({\it red}), medium wavelengths ({\it green}), and short wavelengths ({\it blue}).

 The description above refers to the ``point'' source of light.
-The picture perceived by photoreceptors in eye and transmitted to neurons in brain, is a space superposition of many such ``point source'' pictures, which then is decoded by brain as ``landscape'', or ``human face'', or ``several barely distinguishable objects in darkness'', etc.
+The picture perceived by photoreceptors in the eye and transmitted to neurons in the brain, is a space superposition of many such ``point source'' pictures, which then is decoded by the brain as a ``landscape'', or a ``human face'', or ``several barely distinguishable objects in darkness'', etc.

-We will focus here upon the first stages of this encoding/decoding of an image in human eye made by {\it retina.} There are two types of photoreceptors in retina: {\it cones} (responsible for colour perception in daylight conditions) and {\it rods} (providing images under night--time conditions).
+We will focus here upon the first stages of this encoding/decoding of an image in the human eye made by the retina.
+There are two types of photoreceptors in the retina: cones (responsible for color perception in daylight conditions) and rods (providing images under night-time conditions).

-Each photoreceptor (as other types of neurons) receives information in form of action potentials in its {\it cell body}, and then transmits it via its {\it axon} (kind of ``cable'') to the next neuron in the respective neuronal network.
-For geometric models of such networks, see Section 3 below.
+Each photoreceptor (as other types of neurons) receives information in the form of action potentials in its cell body, and then transmits it via its axon (a kind of ``cable'') to the next neuron in the respective neuronal network.
 Action potentials are physically represented by a flow of ions.
-Communication between two neurons is mediated by {\it synapses} (small gaps, collecting ions from several presynaptic neurons and transferring the resulting action potential into cell body of the postsynaptic neuron).
+Communication between two neurons is mediated by synapses (small gaps, collecting ions from several presynaptic neurons and transferring the resulting action potential into the cell body of the postsynaptic neuron).

-Perception of visual information by human eye starts with light absorption by (a part of) retinal photoreceptors and subsequent exchange of arising action potentials in the respective part of neural network.
-Then {\it retinal ganglion cells} forming the optic nerves, transmit the information from retina to brain.
+Perception of visual information by the human eye starts with light absorption by (a part of) the retinal photoreceptors and subsequent exchange of arising action potentials in the respective part of the neural network.
+Then retinal ganglion cells, forming the optic nerves, transmit the information from the retina to the brain.